GLOBAL MARKETS-Shares whipsaw as Fed weighs inflation risks, yields steady | Headlines

 GLOBAL MARKETS-Shares whipsaw as Fed weighs inflation risks, yields steady

+If you're a bear, you heard him say we're going to be restrictive, and we might hike rates," said David Sadkin, president at Bel Air Investment Advisors.
+"If you're a bull, you heard him say, we're making progress against inflation and we still expect there to be a lag in from the effects of monetary policy, and we could be on hold."
+Indeed, the balanced remarks led U.S. stocks to gyrate between modest gains and losses.

-World stocks whipsawed on Friday after investors hoping for more dovish remarks from Fed Chair Jerome Powell instead got a balanced message that the Federal Reserve does not think the inflation fight is over, but it will proceed "carefully" in its next move.
+World stocks whipsawed on Friday after investors hoping for more dovish remarks from Federal Reserve Chair Jerome Powell instead got a balanced message that the Fed does not think the inflation fight is over, but it will proceed "carefully" in its next move.
 In remarks delivered at the central bank conference in Jackson Hole, Wyoming, Powell said inflation was still too high even with recent favourable readings, and that the U.S. central bank has substantial ground to cover to regain price stability.

 But at the same time, Powell noted that economic uncertainty called for "agile" monetary policy making, and that the Fed will proceed "carefully" when deciding its next policy move.
 "There was a little something for everybody.
 If you're a bear, you heard him say we're going to be restrictive, and we might hike rates," said David Sadkin, president at Bel Air Investment Advisors.

 "If you're a bull, you heard him say, we're making progress against inflation and we still expect there to be a lag in from the effects of monetary policy, and we could be on hold."
 Indeed, the balanced remarks led U.S. stocks to gyrate between modest gains and losses.
-By 1546 GMT, the Dow Jones lost 0.17%, the S&P 500 fell 0.30% and the Nasdaq Composite shed 0.4%.
+By 1558 GMT, the Dow Jones gained 0.48%, the S&P 500 rose 0.35% and the Nasdaq Composite gained 0.27%.

-Losses on Wall Street weighed on global shares, and the MSCI All Country stock index slipped 0.56%.
+But the modest gain on Wall Street was not enough to lift global stocks, and the MSCI All Country stock index was flat.
 U.S. rates investors nonetheless dialled back their bets of a rate hike in November and December following Powell's remarks, though Treasury yields traded near break-even by late morning.

-The yield on 10-year Treasury notes fell 0.4 basis points to 4.231% and the two-year yield, which reflects interest rate expectations, rose 3.7 basis points to 5.056%.
-European shares also gave up earlier gains to slip 0.14%, and the euro fell to its lowest since mid-June on expectations that the European Central Bank could pause its tightening cycle next month.
+The yield on 10-year Treasury notes was steady at 4.2393% and the two-year yield, which reflects interest rate expectations, rose to 5.0562%.
+European shares also gave up earlier gains to end flat, and the euro at one point fell to its lowest since mid-June on expectations that the European Central Bank could pause its tightening cycle next month.
+The euro recovered by lunch time and was little changed.

 ECB policymakers are increasingly concerned about deteriorating growth prospects and momentum for a pause in its rate hikes is building, Reuters reported, citing sources with direct knowledge of the discussion.
 Markets are split almost evenly on whether the ECB will hike at its meeting next month, compared with around a 60% chance of a September hike before weak activity data was published earlier this week.